Adamantios Korais: Publications

-On religion
+Views on religion

-Korais was a Greek Orthodox but also a critic of many practices of the Orthodox church.
-He was a fierce critic of the Ecumenical Patriarchate of Constantinople, considering it a useful tool in the hands of the Ottomans against the Greek independence.
-So, later, he was one of the supporters of the new established Church of Greece.
+Korais was Greek Orthodox but also a critic of many practices of the Orthodox Church.
+He was a fierce critic of the Ecumenical Patriarchate of Constantinople, considering it a useful tool in the hands of the Ottomans against Greek independence.
+Later, he was one of the supporters of the newly established, autocephalous Church of Greece.

-He was also critic of the monasticism, the lack of education in the clergy, and practices like that of the "Holy Fire".
+Korais was also a critic of monasticism, the lack of education among the clergy, and practices like that of the "Holy Fire".
 He was a supporter of religious freedom, empiricism, rationalism and tolerance.
-He set himself in opposition to some metaphysical ideals of Greek custom and sought to mould Greek Orthodoxy towards a more syncretic religious basis, in order to bring it under the auspices of liberal thought and government.
+He set himself in opposition to some metaphysical ideals of Greek custom and sought to mould Greek Orthodoxy towards a more syncretic religious vision, in order to bring it under the auspices of liberal thought and government.